josefsbreakfast/Polaris-Protocol/Polaris_Nest/Git_Intake_Drawer/🧠_nudges_to_stepford_wives.md

+# 🧠 Gendered Susceptibility to Nudges (The Stepford Surface)
+**First created:** 2025-11-17 | **Last updated:** 2025-12-13
-🪐 Gendered Susceptibility to Nudges (The Stepford Surface) First created: 2025-11-17 | Last updated: 2025-11-17 Why nudging systems act disproportionately on women, especially maternal-coded or care-socialised women.
+*Why nudging systems act disproportionately on women, especially maternal-coded or care-socialised women.*

-⸻
+---

 Orientation
 This note explores how gendered socialisation, maternal coding, and care expectations create an amplified susceptibility to behavioural nudges.
 It draws on neuroscience, cultural conditioning, and structural biases that make women—particularly those socialised into emotional labour—more responsive to subtle influence.
 This sits in the Counter_Nudge_Playbook as a structural vulnerability, not an individual flaw.

-⸻
+---

 Key Features
 • Socialised caregiving increases responsivity to relational cues.